 How to dispose your bulky household waste

 Bulky household waste can be taken to the waste recycling point (milieustraat in Dutch) of your municipality.
 You can also pay to let Cure pick up the waste from your home.
-You can contact our Cure customer service for the rates and conditions per municipality.
+You can use the Cure Webshop (only for residents of Eindhoven) or contact our Cure customer service for the rates and conditions per municipality.

 Note: it should certainly not be next to (underground) containers at apartment complexes or shopping centres!
 You can even be fined if you put such waste on the street next to containers.